PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    *  - `only`
       -  - Can change complete parts of the documentation
          - Build-in sphinx directive
-      -  - Always add the elements to the datamodel
+      -  - Always add the elements to the data model
          - Does not support else or elif
       - `+`
       - `- -`
    *  - `ifconfig`
       -  - Can change complete parts of the documentation
          - Build-in sphinx directive
-      -  - Always add the elements to the datamodel
+      -  - Always add the elements to the data model
          - Does not support else or elif
       - `+`
       - `- -`